-The typical Bowie goes back to work and fighting knives from the time of the legendary Wild West in 1800.
-The name comes from James Bowie, a pioneer and soldier in Texas.
-He made this knife shape famous.
-Typical for those, are the duckbill shaped blade and the strong, often S-shaped guard.
+The typical Bowie knife goes back to work and combat knives from the time of the legendary Wild West around 1800.
+The name comes from James Bowie, a pioneer and soldier in Texas, who made this knife shape famous.
+Typical features are a duckbill-shaped blade and a strong, often S-shaped guard.
 The blade of stainless molybdenum-vanadium steel goes through to the end of the handle as a round tang and is screwed there.
 The handle scales are made of pakka wood and have pronounced finger recesses that provide a good hand grip.
 The guard and the end pommel are made of brass.
 With high quality leather sheath.